Website development process

 - Your mobile website will often be navigated by touch, so keep links and buttons as far apart as possible.
 This will keep users from clicking on more than one at the same time.
 Easy navigation is important.

 - Avoid graphics and large photos; they take too long to load.

 - As some mobile devices do not support Flash, it is best avoided.

 - Does the design work well in both landscape and portrait views?

 Ensure that your website developer has experience in creating mobile technology and that your mobile website is tested on a variety of operating systems and devices.
 After testing the mobile version with focus groups, you may find that the option of a redirect to the full website is in order.

 - Seizing Opportunity: Good Privacy Practices for Developing Mobile Apps

 When developing mobile apps for your business, make user privacy your competitive edge by following guidance designed to help you protect personal information.

 End-user technology: Effectively using multi-media

-One such technology is Real Simple Syndication (RSS).
+One such technology is RSS.
 Users can pull updates from frequently visited websites to a reader application on their desktop without having to browse those websites directly.
 This technology would be appropriate if your website content changes frequently.